WebAssembly/gc/proposals/gc/Post-MVP.md

 One common suggestion is to merge structs and arrays into a single construct with both struct-like fields and a array-like elements.

-However, this is merely a special case of [nested data structures](#nested-data-structures), which are desirable in a more general form.
+However, this is merely a special case of [nested data structures](#nested-data-structures), which some languages will need in a more general form.
-So instead of adding an ad-hoc constructs for it (which would actually complicate nesting), the idea is to defer to the general mechanism.
+So instead of adding an ad-hoc construct for it (which would actually complicate nesting), the idea is to defer to the general mechanism.

 **Why Post-MVP:** For the MVP, all that the lack of butterfly object entails is the need to represent objects with both fields and elements (e.g., Java arrays) with one extra indirection to the array.
 That cost seems acceptable for the MVP.